beckym223/manual_work/E6_long_edited.md

 choices, which in turn lead to differences in individual capital holdings.
-The state space in this economy is very large, much larger than i6 For example, Ayse Imrohoroglu (1989), Andrew  Atkeson and Christopher Phelan (1994), Krusell and Smith  (1999, 2002), Kjetil Storesletten et al. (2001), and Tom
+The state space in this economy is very large, much larger than
-Krebs (2002).
-17 This way of modeling wealth changes within a fixed  distribution across families was introduced in John Laitner  (1992).
-8
-MARCH 2003

 ### ---Economics-2003-0-10.txt---